ROAD CONDITIONS (also see Simpson Desert Regional info)

 CAMPSITES

-When driving around caravan parks you will see signs saying "SLOW, WALKING PACE" or similar, everyone knows why, so when you are in a camping area like Dalhousie or Mt Dare or passing campers on a bush track, just remember that there doesn't need to be a sign to tell you what should be common sense, children, dogs, dust and common courtesy are just a few reasons.
+When driving around caravan parks you will see signs saying "SLOW, WALKING PACE" or similar.
+Everyone knows why, so when you are in a camping area like Dalhousie or Mt Dare or passing campers on a bush track, just remember that there doesn't need to be a sign to tell you what should be common sense..Children and dogs don't have much road sense,and reducing dust is just a common courtesy.

 DRIVING IN CONVOY